svenkubiak/filedpapers/README.md

    curl -sSL https://raw.githubusercontent.com/svenkubiak/filedpapers/refs/heads/main/install.sh | bash
    ```

-Once the installation is complete, you can configure your environment in the compose.yml and .env files as requied.
+Once the installation is complete, you can configure your environment in the compose.yml and .env files as required.